winglang/wing/rfcs/sdk-spec.md

 ### Event handlers

 Some resources can automatically emit "events" when their state changes.
+These events are "fire-and-forget" notifications which may not be delivered in order, and which don't expect a response to be sent back.

 Such events can be handled by registering an event handler with the resource.
 An event handler is any resource that implements the `EventHandler<T>` interface, which contains a single method named `handle` that accepts an event of type `T`: